iobroker-community-adapters/ioBroker.shelly/README.md

 The adapter communicates with Shelly devices by REST API and the CoAP or MQTT protocol.

-Uses the default Shelly firmware (no flashing of firmware needed!).
-You will find more and detailed information about the device here : [Shelly](https://shelly.cloud/)
+It uses the default Shelly firmware (no flashing of firmware needed!).
+You will find more and detailed information about the device here: [Shelly](https://shelly.cloud/)

 ## Documentation